SparqNet/sparq-gitbook/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 Here, we recreated the contract's functions but also added a few extra functions (explained in the previous sections).
 In short, we create:

-* Two constructors - one for creating the contract from scratch, and another for loading it from the database - and the destructor
+* Two constructors - one for creating the contract from scratch, and another for loading it from the database
 * The `ConstructorArguments` tuple, `registerContract()` and `registerContractFunctions()` functions for proper contract registering (notice that the tuple is required, even though it's empty)
+* The `dump()` function for saving the contract's variables
 * Private SafeVariables (in this case, `SafeUnorderedMap`) to handle the contract's variables
 * The contract's functions according to the Solidity signatures

 Like in SimpleContract's case, you must include your contract's header in `customcontracts.h` to register it, and check it's set to generate its ABI through `main-contract-abi.cpp`.
 In this specific case for `ERC20Wrapper`, it's assumed that both steps are already done, but it's good to check again just in case.

-## Implementing the contract constructors and destructor
+## Implementing the contract constructors and dumping function

-Inside `erc20wrapper.cpp`, let's implement both constructors and the destructor:
+Inside `erc20wrapper.cpp`, let's implement both constructors and the dumping function:

 ```cpp
 #include "erc20wrapper.h"